waelhammoudeh/overpass-4-slackware/Guide/README-TOOLS.md

 This file system structure keeps all your overpass scripts in one directory named "op_scripts" in your $HOME directory with sub-directory created for each PREFIX you use.

+This script does not do any error checking, if you use it, it is your responsibility to hand it the correct input, for this "bbox2template.perl" the correct input is the well formatted bounding box bounds.
+It is crucial to check what you paste in your terminal as input for this script.

 **View Nodes Walk-through:**

 Let us try to find the intersection of Tatum & Shea Boulevards in north Phoenix.